-ANALYSIS OF THE STATEMENT OF REVENUES, EXPENSES, AND CHANGES IN NET POSITION
+ANALYSIS OF THE STATEMENT OF REVENUES, EXPENSES, AND CHANGES IN FUND NET POSITION

-- Total revenue increased by 4.5% in 2020, this is due to rate increases. - There was a 2.9% increase in operating expenses attributable to increased rates in both purchased water and purchased wastewater treatment. - There was a 131.2% increase in nonoperating expenses mainly due to losses on the early retirement of wastewater treatment equipment. - Capital contributions are general facility charges (GFC) revenues and developercontributed assets.
+- Total operating revenue increased by 6.4% in 2021.
+This is due to rate increases and increased water consumption. - There was a 0.8% increase in operating expenses attributable to increased rates in both purchased water and purchased wastewater treatment netted with a decrease in personnel services. - There was a 74.6% decrease in nonoperating expenses mainly due to losses in 2020 on the early retirement of wastewater treatment equipment and bond issuance costs. - Capital contributions are general facility charges (GFC) revenues and developercontributed assets.
 These assets are donated to the District once the new development is complete and approved by the District.
-In 2020, contributed systems included \$40 million in depreciable assets such as water and wastewater mains.
+In 2021, contributed systems included \$29.2 million in depreciable assets such as water and wastewater mains.